opennetworkinglab/aether-docs/edge_deployment/overview.rst

 ----------------

 The following hardware is used to test the network and determine uptime of edges.
-It's currently required, to properly validate that an edge site is functioning properly.
+It is currently required, to properly validate that an edge site is functioning properly.

 Monitoring Raspberry Pi and CBRS dongle